gmazzap/Pentothal/README.md

 ## What?

-An higher order function is a function that returns a function, or that takes a function as argument.
+An "higher order function" is a function that either returns a function or takes a function as argument.

-A functional predicate is a function that receives one or more arguments and return true or false.
+A "functional predicate" is a function that receives one or more arguments (subject) and returns `true` or `false`.

-This library is a collections of functions that returns functional predicates.
+**This library is a collections of functions that return functional predicates**.

 ## Why?

-In PHP there are some function like `array_map`, `array_filter` and so on that takes a functional predicate as argument.
+In PHP there are some functions like `array_map`, `array_filter`, and so on, that take a functional predicate as argument.

 For example: